CGI-FR/LINO/README.md

 ### --filter-from-file argument

-To sample à database from a given `id` list or ohter criteria `LINO` can read filters from a JSON Line file with the argument `--filter-from-file`.
+To sample a database from a given `id` list or ohter criteria `LINO` can read filters from a JSON Line file with the argument `--filter-from-file`.

 Each line is a filter and `lino` apply it to the start table to extract data.